slittorin/home-assistant-setup/README.md

 ## Installation for InfluxDB

 1. Check versions of available docker images for InfluxDB at [Docker - InfluxDB](https://hub.docker.com/_/influxdb).
-   - If you do not want the latest version, copy the version number.
+   - If you do not want the 'latest' version, copy the version number.
-   - At time of writing the latest version is 2.1.1 (isolated with `sudo docker image inspect influxdb`).
+   - At time of writing (20220207) the 'latest' version is 2.1.1 (isolated with `sudo docker image inspect influxdb`).
 2. Create the directory `/srv/ha-history-db`.
 3. For the file `/srv/.env` add the following content:
 ```